motionrus/bookmark/README.md

 # Welcome to bookmarks project.
-It's work on django framework.
+It work on django.